 - Defended a national law firm against millions of dollars in malpractice claims in state and federal courts across the country.

-- Represent two regional banks in separate matters that were victims of loan fraud schemes by working with federal law enforcement authorities and by helping the banks recover their losses through insurance coverage and other means.
+- Represented two regional banks in separate matters that were victims of loan fraud schemes by working with federal law enforcement authorities and by helping the banks recover their losses through insurance coverage and other means.

 - Defending multiple health care providers against lawsuits brought by large insurance companies alleging kickbacks, fraud and regulatory violations.